rameshbalan/Rpipiens_OPP/README.md

 cd fastqc_results
 multiqc .
 ```
-> Look at the MultiQC report and see if the adapters are trimmed and do a overall QC inspection.
+> MultiQC report to do an overall QC inspection.

 ## Index the transcriptome